 The first thing that I did was draw a couple of level lines at back splash height and cut out the drywall where I needed to work.
 The job called for installing new undercabinet lighting in addition to extending and relocating outlets.
 You can see part of the undercabinet lighting installation on my post here.

-I like to use the deeper receptacle extenders for the rough-in phase.
+I like to use the deeper ReceptXtenders for the rough-in phase on existing outlet boxes.
 That way whoever installs the back splash will have to cut around my box.
-After the back splash is finished I changed the extenders to the proper depth.
+After the back splash is finished I change the extenders to the proper depth.
 Too often it has happened where I get called in after the back splash is installed and have to make the holes in the wall bigger.
-I had to buy a RotoZip tool and diamond bit so I can trim the tile and stone on kitchen counter back splashes.
+I had to buy a RotoZip tool and diamond bits so I can trim the tile and stone on kitchen counter back splashes.

-The Receptacle Extenders do a good job of supporting the electrical outlet or switch so that the devices are even with the finished wall.
+The ReceptXtenders do a good job of supporting the electrical outlet or switch so that the devices are even with the finished wall.
 After the wall is finished you could also use box extenders instead to fill in the gap and support the wiring device.

-I added the two 3/4″ Receptacle Extenders to the above switch and outlet during the rough-in phase so that any installer that mounts something over them will have to cut around the extenders, making my job easier when I have to install the new outlets, switches, and wall plates.
+I added the two 3/4″ ReceptXtenders to the above switch and outlet during the rough-in phase so that any installer that mounts something over them will have to cut around the extenders, making my job easier when I have to install the new outlets, switches, and wall plates.

 According to the National Electrical Code a certain amount of cubic inches is required for each wire in an electrical box.
 See article 314.16 for more information about box fill.